timboudreau/shutesburybroadband/broadbandFaq.md

 **Are we doing GPON or Active Ethernet?**
 That is not decided at present, but the broadband committee has been leaning in the direction of recommending GPON.
 The difference between the two is this:

- - With active ethernet, there is one fiber that runs from each home all the way to the "Point of Presence" (POP) (the connection that brings internet traffic to and from town)
+ - With active ethernet, there is one fiber that runs from each home all the way to the "Point of Presence" (POP) (the connection that brings internet traffic to and from town) - everybody gets their own fiber
  - With GPON, the design looks like hubs and spokes - there are passive splitters, and the network fans out from various points

 GPON costs about 1/3 less than Active Ethernet, owing to it requiring fewer fibers and thus smaller cables attached to poles;  since the cables weigh less, they are less prone to breakage and therefore cheaper to maintain.